From £57,6609

 Box on the side can carry 17kg and is meant for grim things you wouldn’t want in the cabin.
 You can have none, one or even two if you don’t want steps to the roof (although we would).

-There are shared modules with other JLR products, then, but with the D7x suffix, here the platform is more rugged than ever.
+And the body is still aluminium.
+Beneath the Defender sits a variant of Jaguar Land Rover’s D7 architecture.
+There are shared modules with other JLR products, then, but with the D7x suffix here, the platform is more rugged than ever.
 The Defender’s bonded and riveted body-in-white is unique to this car and, with steel subframes front and rear, it sits higher than any other Land Rover.

 Its towing limit is 3500kg (3700kg in the US) and its wade depth is up to 900mm on air springs.
-JLR says this car is a 4x4 and not an SUV, and although it’s not a distinction we tend to make ourselves, we know what it’s getting at.
+JLR says this car is a 4x4 and not an SUV and, although it’s not a distinction we tend to make ourselves, we know what it’s getting at.

 INTERIOR